 There are other qualifying circumstances but these are most common.

-A. The amount of tax credit you are assessed is determined by the following factors:
+The amount of tax credit you are assessed is determined by the following factors:

 - State you live in